Research

 Detailed investigation of reported gateway reflexes

-(2) detailed analysis of the associated neural circuits,
+(2) conducting a detailed analysis of the associated neural circuits,

-(3) analysis of the molecular basis of the gateway formation, and
+(3) examining the molecular mechanisms of gateway formation, and

-(4) analysis of the antigen specificity of autoreactive CD4+ T cells during the gateway formation.
+(4) investigating the antigen specificity of autoreactive CD4+ T cells during gateway formation.

 IL-6 Amplifier and Gateway Reflex